Yulin-W/flexible-interval-timer/README.md

 # Flexible-Interval-Timer
-- Hello there, this is a Material-UI React webapp for easily setting up custom interval timers for tasks with notifications.
+- Hello there!
+This is a Material-UI React webapp for easily setting up custom interval timers for tasks with notifications.
 Suitable for pomodoro, 5-minute blocking, and generally whenever timed intervals are useful.

 [Link to App](http://yulin-w.github.io/flexible-interval-timer)